open-component-model/ocm/examples/lib/tour/docsrc/04-working-with-config/README.md

 {{include}{../../04-working-with-config/02-handle-arbitrary-config.go}{add config}}
 ```

-As we have seen in our previous example config objects are typically
+As we have seen in our previous example, config objects are typically
 serializable and deserializable.
 This also holds for the generic config
 object of the config context.